sulami/1brc.rs/README.md

 the reduction in size saves.
 The idea was that `Entry` could be brought down to 128 bytes, which would be two cache lines, but it didn't pan out.

-Results are stored in `FxHashMap` instances, using string slices as keys to avoid allocations.
+Results are stored in `AHashMap` instances, using string slices as keys to avoid allocations.
 I have tried various different hash functions, and this seems to be the fastest one for this particular workload.
+It's important to note that raw hashing speed isn't the only thing that matters, quality of the resulting hash affects hash map lookup performance as well.
+With higher quality hashes, the map can arrive at the right data faster.

 All heap-allocated data structures are pre-allocated to avoid repeated allocations.